 If your company has incorporated with 1,000,000 shares, it is not necessarily a problem.
 Many founders do this.
 However, the important thing to remember is that if you have a large number of shares, you need a lower nominal value so the total paid-up capital in the company (being the number of shares multiplied by the nominal value) is, typically, £100.
 You will, therefore, need to write a cheque (or wire funds) to the company for £100.

 So if 1,000,000 shares, then a nominal value of £0.00001 per share would be typical.

 The short answer is you need the number of shares that results in a manageable price per share for your investors.

 If you incorporated with, say, 100 shares of £1 each, that’s not a mistake, that’s actually the default way of doing things, and your next step is to do a share split, which you can do in a few minutes on SeedLegals, easy.

 But, if you incorporated with a paid-up capital of, say, £1M, clearly you can’t actually pay for those shares, so you’ll need to fix that in some other way.
-And there are two ways to do that:
+And there are three ways to do that:

 If all you have done to date is incorporate your company, but nothing else, all you will have lost is:

 If that does not matter to you, the easiest is to create a new company, with a new name, but this time incorporate with an appropriate number of shares and an appropriate nominal value.